-Also, in setting up the timing of a visit, make sure to consider the wishes and the schedule of your husband / boyfriend.
-Consider whether your significant other would prefer to have his time off work dedicated to just you and the baby, or to include the period the house guest helper is there.
-Or perhaps some of your significant other’s time off could overlap with a portion of your house guest’s visit with the remainder reserved for just you, himself and baby (this set-up can be ideal for if your parents-in-law will be coming).
+Also, in setting up the timing of a visit, make sure to consider the wishes and the schedule of your significant other.
+Consider whether your significant other would prefer to have his/her time off work dedicated to just you and the baby, or to include the period the house guest helper is there.
+Or perhaps some of your significant other’s time off could overlap with a portion of your house guest’s visit with the remainder reserved for just you, himself/herself and baby (this set-up can be ideal for if your parents-in-law will be coming).
 Just make sure you and he come to some agreement about that before discussing timing of a visit with a potential house guest.

 "No" during the newborn phase needn't mean "no" forever!

-Having said that, if it is a guest who will be coming at some point anyway and will be involved in the child’s life – and yours (e.g. grandparents-to-be) and there are no toxic relationships, you may wish to consider having them stay during those very early newborn days.
-The reason for this is, if you will be having them stay anyway, why not have them in the early newborn days when they will be of most help to you (assuming they will actually help with chores), so that you may gain some benefit from the visit?
-In contrast if they come later they may expect more of a traditional ‘host’ role from you, so have them stay early while you can be expected to be in need of their care!
+Having said that, if it is a guest who will be coming at some point anyway and will be involved in the child’s life - and yours (e.g. grandparents-to-be) and there are no toxic relationships, you may wish to consider having them stay during those very early newborn days.
+The reason for this is, if you will be having them stay anyway, why not have them in the early newborn days when they will be of most help to you (assuming they will actually help with chores)?
+This way you gain some benefit from the visit.
+In contrast if they come later they may expect more of a traditional "host" role from you, so have them stay early while you can be expected to be in need of their care!

 Maternity Leave is Not a Vacation